Focus

 > Jesus assures us that we are not meant to be orphans, alone and unattached.
 Over and over, Jesus assured that disciples that he would not abandon them.
 He and the Father continue to be present with us in the Spirit, who is our Advocate, who inspires and protects us.

-> The Eucharist expresses and creates this relationship; gathered around the table, we are connected, attached, united in love--even in times like now when we cannot be physically present to one another.
+> The Eucharist expresses and creates this relationship; gathered around the table, we are connected, attached, united in love.

 For Reflection or Discussion